10 Most Valuable Records Ever

-Although we live in the digital era, vinyl records are still appreciated, and audio experts unanimously agree that vinyl records most convincing reproduce recorded sound.
-On that note we present the most valuable records ever.
+Although we live in the digital era, vinyl records are still appreciated, and audio experts unanimously agree that vinyl records most convincing reproduce the recorded sound.
+On that note, we present the most valuable records ever.
 The list includes only studio releases.

-Value of the records are usually increased with the original, first editions, of which the highest price (possibly) are never unpacked and replayed.
+The value of the records are usually increased with the original, first editions, of which the highest price (possibly) is never unpacked and replayed.
 Bonus are rare or withdrawn covers and often autographs of famous musicians additionally influence the price.
 Rare records of famous bands, printed in one copy can cost increase to insanity, as will be seen in some instances from the list.

 List Of Top 10 Most Expensive Records Ever: